symfony/symfony-docs/book/templating.rst

 The Symfony2 community prides itself on creating and maintaining high quality bundles (see `Symfony2Bundles.org`_) for a large number of different features.
-Once you use a bundle a third-party bundle, you'll likely need to override and customize one or more of its templates.
+Once you use a third-party bundle, you'll likely need to override and customize one or more of its templates.

 Suppose you've included the imaginary open-source ``AcmeBlogBundle`` in your project (e.g. in the ``src/Acme/BlogBundle`` directory).
 And while you're